 There are three main dance floors that are elegantly created to provide fun themes.
 The Universe Floor is for exclusive and famous guests, the Warp Floor has the Metro Bar, and lastly the Cosmo Room.

 Insider Tip: Tokyo’s clubs are very sophisticated, so remember to dress up and show off some of your most snazzy clothing!
+Our Japan packing list told you to bring some remember!?!

 - Free WiFi